duaraghav8/ethereum-snippets/README.md

   //definition
 }
 ```
-However, as of this writing, you cannot apply watch () on an event using the Contract Name itself.
-You have to create a contract object and handle the event using that.
+As of this writing, you cannot apply watch () on an event using the Contract Name itself.
+You have to **create a contract object and handle the event using that object**.
 Furthermore, the 1st argument for watch () must be the handler function.
 So, the full snippet looks something like:

 ```javascript